mate1/cordova-facebook-plugin/README.md

 JavaScript code in your Cordova application as you use in your web application.
 However, unlike in the browser, the Cordova application will use the native Facebook app to perform the operations.

-* Supports Cordova v3.5.0 and above.
+* Supports Cordova v3.5.0 to v5.4.1 (for Cordova CLI v6.x.x, use the cordova_6 branch).
 * Uses Facebook Android &amp; iOS SDK 4.5.1

 This plugin was tested on Android with Apache Cordova 4.1.2.